microsoft/pai/pylon/README.md

 - `k8s_api_server_uri`: String.
 The root url of Kubernetes's API server.
 - `prometheus_uri`: String.
 The root url of Prometheus's API server.
 - `webhdfs_uri`: String.
 The root url of WebHDFS's API server.
+- `webportal_uri`: String.
+The root url of the web portal.
 - `port`: Integer.
 The port number to access the Pylon service.